gohugoio/hugo/content/templates/homepage-template.md

 Homepage is a `Page` and therefore has all the [page variables][pagevars] and [site variables][sitevars] available for use.

 {{% note "The Only Required Template" %}}
-The homepage template is the *only* required template for building a site and useful when bootstrapping a new site and template.
-It is also the only required template if you are developing a single page site.
+The homepage template is the *only* required template for building a site and therefore useful when bootstrapping a new site and template.
+It is also the only required template if you are developing a single-page website.
 {{% /note %}}

 ## Homepage Template Lookup Order